Consensys/doc.goquorum/docs/Reference/CLI-Syntax.md

     ```

 Enables [multi-tenancy](../Concepts/Multitenancy/Overview.md).
-This requires the [JSON RPC Security plugin](../HowTo/Use/JSON-RPC-API-Security.md) to also be configured.
+This requires the [JSON-RPC Security plugin](../HowTo/Use/JSON-RPC-API-Security.md) to also be configured.

 ### `permissioned`